hathach/tinyusb/.github/ISSUE_TEMPLATE/bug_report.md

 **Log**

 If applicable, provide the stack's log (uart/rtt/swo) where the issue occurred, best with comments to explain the actual events.
+If the log is too long, attach it as txt file instead.

-To enable logging, add `LOG=2` to to the make command if building with stock examples or set `CFG_TUSB_DEBUG=2` in your tusb_config.h.
+Note: To enable logging, add `LOG=2` to to the make command if building with stock examples or set `CFG_TUSB_DEBUG=2` in your tusb_config.h.
 More information can be found at [example's readme](/docs/getting_started.md)